What is Greenville Early College?

 - Students are provided with real college experiences/visits each semester starting in 6th grade (go to Parents Page to read an interesting article about college readiness starting in middle school).

-- Transportation is provided for students who are geocoded for Tanglewood and Lakeview Middle Schools.
+- Transportation is provided for students who are geocoded for Tanglewood Middle, Lakeview Middle and Carolina High School.